Sarah Taillebois

 Sarah Taillebois (born 17 September 1990) is a French politician who was a Member of Parliament for Val-de-Marne's 9th constituency for a day in 2020.

 Taillebois was the substitute candidate for Luc Carvounas in the 2017 election for Val-de-Marne's 9th constituency.
 Carvounas was re-elected Mayor of Alfortville in 2020, which made him ineligible due to the changed cumulation of mandates rule.
-Tallebois held the constituency for a day, but was ineligible due to appointment to the École nationale d'administration.
+Taillebois held the constituency for a day, but was ineligible due to appointment to the École nationale d'administration.
 A by-election was thus held in September 2020, which was won by Isabelle Santiago.